HHS-Coding-Club/homepage/README.md

 # Homepage

 Hello there!
-This is [HCC's](https://github.com/HHS-Coding-Club) official repository for our GitHub page.
+This is [HCC's](https://github.com/HHS-Coding-Club) official repository for our website.
 This website contains information about the club, along with projects that members of the club have created.

 ## Contributing